20% OFF 6 months of Helium 10

 manufacturer barcode

-A manufacturer barcode is a label that already exists on your products.
-Your manufacturer already affixes these labels for tracking.
+The manufacturer barcode is part of the label that already exists on your products — your manufacturer places these labels for tracking.

-Amazon will automatically notify you if this barcode qualifies for the shipment.
-Since these codes are universal, sometimes a seller can get away by using the same barcode for all the sales.
+Amazon will automatically notify you if the manufacturer barcode qualifies for the shipment.
+Since these codes are universal, sometimes a seller can get away with using the same barcode for all sales.

 Amazon accepts ISBN, UPC, and EAN barcodes for global FBA shipments.
 These barcodes change according to the commodity; for example, ISBN barcodes are exclusively usually used for books and book covers.